Chinese Communist Revolution: The landlord system

-Prior to the revolution, the majority of agricultural land in rural China was owned by a class of landlords and wealthy peasants, with the between 50 and 65 percent of peasants owning little or no land and thus needing to rent additional land from landlords.
+Prior to the revolution, the majority of agricultural land in rural China was owned by a class of landlords and wealthy peasants, with between 50 and 65 percent of peasants owning little or no land and thus needing to rent additional land from landlords.
 This disparity in land ownership differed by region, and was more extreme in southern China where the commercialization of agriculture was more developed.
 For example, in Guangdong more than half the rural population owned no land at all.
-Poor peasants owned an average of only .87 mu (about .14 acres) and so spent most of their time working rented land.
+Poor peasants owned an average of only 0.87 mu (about 0.14 acres) and so spent most of their time working rented land.
 Even in north China, where most peasants owned at least some land, the plots they owned were so small and infertile that they remained on the edge of starvation.
-Periodic famines were common during both the Qing Dynasty and the later Chinese Republic.
+Periodic famines were common during both the Qing dynasty and the later Republic of China.
 Between 1900 and the end of WWII, China experienced no less than six major famines, costing tens of millions of lives.

 Depending on the system of tenancy, peasants renting land might have been expected to pay in kind or in cash, either as a fixed amount or as a proportion of the harvest.
 Where a share of the harvest was paid, as in much of north China, rates of 40%, 50%, and 60% were common.
-A system of sharecropping prevailed in much of Shanxi where landlords owned all agricultural capital and expected 80% of the harvest as rent.
+A system of sharecropping prevailed in much of Shanxi, where landlords owned all agricultural capital and expected 80% of the harvest as rent.
 The amount of fixed rents varied, but in most areas averaged about $4 a year per mu.
 Proponents of peasant exploitation as a cause of the Chinese Communist Revolution argue that these rents were often exorbitant and contributed to the extreme poverty of the peasantry.
 Agricultural economist John Lossing Buck disagreed, arguing that landlords' return on investment was not especially high in comparison to the standard rates of interest in China at the time.